ungoogled-software/ungoogled-chromium-debian/README.md

 ### Updating branches

 There are two kinds of branches in this repository: primary branches, and secondary branches.
+They can be distinguished by the inclusion or exclusion of the file `packaging_parent` from the root of the branch's file tree. `packaging_parent` is a text file that contains the name of a branch's parent branch, without the `ungoogled_` prefix.
+Remote branches, such as those from Debian, are not tracked here.

-* A primary branch is a branch that is used as a base for secondary branches; Therefore, it does not contain `packaging_parent`.
+* A primary branch is a branch that is used as a base for secondary branches; i.e. it does not contain `packaging_parent`.
 It also depends on the upstream branch with the latest changes; e.g. `ungoogled_debian_buster` depends on `upstream/master`.
-* A secondary branch is a branch that has a `packaging_parent` file at the root of the branch's file tree.
+* A secondary branch is a branch that has a `packaging_parent` file.
 It may also have one or more additional dependencies on an upstream branch, e.g. `upstream/stretch` for `ungoogled_debian_stretch`.

 #### Updating a primary branch